-No. Asylum seekers are given an allowance of just £5.28 per day(1).
+No, refugees cannot claim housing benefit in the UK.
+Asylum seekers are given an allowance of just £5.39 per day(1).
 This must cover their food, drink, transport, clothing and toiletries; without even considering the ‘luxury’ of mobile phone credit so they can stay in touch with family back home, or a haircut, or the occasional toy for their children.

 Indeed, it is a gross misconception that asylum seekers come to the UK to claim benefits.
 In fact, most know nothing about welfare benefits before they arrive.